Getting Mentally Prepared for Learning

 These plateaus and valleys are a mental game.
 They put you into this headspace where you're unsure if it's worth it anymore, and you are thinking of giving up.

-Many experts will tell you to focus on goals and planning to help stay the course, but goals and plans won't carry you through the challenging aspects of the learning cycle on their own.
+Many experts will tell you to focus on goals and planning to help you stay the course, but goals and plans alone will not carry you through the challenging aspects of the learning cycle.

 1. The struggle is part of learning.
 Instead of getting down on ourselves when we struggle to learn something, we must accept that the battle is part of the practice.
 It doesn't mean we are deficient in some way.
 It's not personal.
 It's how learning works.